(A Primer for Homeowners)

 Additional Living Expenses would cover living expenses if you cannot live in your own unit because it was damaged by an insured peril.

-Finally, it is important that you pay attention to the annual disclosure on insurance, and particularly the portion that warns you that you should check with your insurance professional to ensure that there are no gaps in coverage between the association’s coverage and your personal coverage.
+Finally, it is important that you pay attention to the annual disclosure on insurance, and particularly the portion that warns you that you should check with your HOA insurance policy professional to ensure that there are no gaps in coverage between the association’s coverage and your personal coverage.